 The railway first came to Ballater in 1866, when the Deeside Railway built its station here.
 Whether this fed the tourist boom, or simply took advantage of the draw created by Queen Victoria when she purchased Balmoral in 1852, is debatable.
 What is certain is the regular use made of the new railway by the area's occasional royal residents and their guests and visitors.
 Much of the royalty of nineteenth century Europe passed through Ballater railway station at one time or another, including the Czar of Russia in 1896.

 This ever more prestigious traffic doubtless led to the rebuilding of the station to a rather grander scale in 1886.
 The railway service to Ballater was sadly among many that were cut in 1966.
-In recent years, however, the railway station has been nicely restored.
-The Old Royal Station is now home to Ballater's Tourist Information Centre and to an exhibition celebrating the town's railway past and Victorian links.
+Even more sadly the very nicely restored Old Royal Station, which was home to Ballater's Tourist Information Centre and to an exhibition celebrating the town's railway past and Victorian links, was destroyed by fire early on the morning of 12 May 2015.

 Ballater's origins date back to the early 1300s when the area became part of the estates of the Knights Hospitaller of the Order of St John, having previously been owned, until their demise in 1307, by the Knights Templar.
 Its location has always been a strategically important one, commanding both the Dee Valley and Glen Gairn, running north to Strathdon.